-Waldorf School of the Peninsula is accredited by both the Accrediting Commision for Schools Western Association of Schools and Colleges (ACS WASC) and The Association of Waldorf Schools of North America (AWSNA).
-Both of these organizations have conducted independent reviews of WSP and concluded that we have met our goals in providing a high-quality education.
+Waldorf School of the Peninsula is accredited by the Accrediting Commissions for Schools Western Association of Schools and Colleges (ACS WASC), The Association of Waldorf Schools of North America (AWSNA), and The Waldorf Early Childhood Association of North America (WECAN).
+All of these organizations have conducted independent reviews of WSP and concluded that we have met our goals in providing a high-quality education.

 The Accrediting Commission for Schools, Western Association of Schools and Colleges, a world-renowned accrediting association and one of the six regional accrediting agencies in the United States, works closely with the Office of Overseas Schools under the U.S. Department of State.
 The Accrediting Commission for Schools, WASC, extends its services to over 4,600 public, independent, church-related, and proprietary pre-K–12 and adult schools, works with 17 associations in joint accreditation processes, and collaborates with other organizations such as the California Department of Education (CDE).